GMLC-TDC/helics-buildenv/README.md

 - *sanitizers*: Creates an Ubuntu 19.10 image with clang sanitizers installed.
 The current image includes address, memory, and thread sanitizers with clang 9.

 ## Release
-HELICS is distributed under the terms of the BSD-3 clause license.
+helics-buildenv is distributed under the terms of the BSD-3 clause license.
 All new contributions must be made under this license.
 [LICENSE](LICENSE)

 SPDX-License-Identifier: BSD-3-Clause